hpe-storage/scod/docs/csi_driver/container_storage_provider/hpe_alletra_storage_mp_b10000/index.md

 ```

 !!! note
-    The RCG does have to exist at this point but is needed prior to creating PVCs.
+    The RCG does not have to exist at this point, but is needed prior to creating and annotating PVCs.

 Next, review and perform the prerequisites for: